Best Shower Speakers

 The simple interface on the front of SoundBot will let you control playback or adjust volume with just a tap of its buttons, meaning you don't need to get out of the shower and touch your phone to change songs.
 Plus, there is even a speaker and microphone for taking calls, so you won't miss anything important just because you're bathing.

-It's water-resistant rating only protects the SoundBot from splashing; however, It installs super easily with a suction cup that is attached to the back of the speaker, so you should have no problem finding a place for it that's out of harm's way.
+Its water-resistant rating only protects the SoundBot from splashing; however, It installs super easily with a suction cup that is attached to the back of the speaker, so you should have no problem finding a place for it that's out of harm's way.
+Plus, for $15, it's the cheapest speaker on our list.

-UE Roll/UE Roll 2
+UE Roll 2

-The Roll 2 was just released and it does come with a couple of improvements.
+The UE Roll 2 does come with a couple of improvements over its predecessor model.
 It has better sound, regarding both volume and quality, than its predecessor, and it also has an increased Bluetooth range of 100 feet, meaning your phone or tablet doesn't even have to be in the hot, steamy bathroom while you're getting clean.

-We have links to both versions below because you may be able to find the original model of the Roll on sale, though the value of slightly better sound may not be worth the price difference.
-That's a decision best left up to you.
+The UE Roll 2 will cost you about $99 at full price; however, it's a very popular product and often goes on sale, so make sure you look out for those deals!

 Braven Mira

 The first thing you will notice about the Braven Mira is the impressive sound quality for such a small device.
-It manages to stuff two drivers and a passive radiator into its small protective housing, giving the Mira the ability to sound full and provide some decent bass.
+It manages to stuff two drivers and a passive radiator into its small protective housing, giving the Mira the ability to sound full and provide some decent bass for about $63.

 The hook on the back of the speaker allows it to hang easily from your shower head or it can even be used as a kickstand, allowing it to sit nicely in the corner of your tub.
 Plus, the battery lasts for up to 12 hours of playback, so even the longest shower takers should get more than enough time between charges.